ouya/docs/README.md

 *This is a pre-alpha preview.
 Please contribute at https://github.com/ouya/docs*

-Welcome to the OUYA Development Kit (ODK) - the software development kit used to create games and applications for the OUYA console.
+Welcome to the OUYA Development Kit (ODK) - the software used to create games and applications for the OUYA console.

 **Important Note:** This preview version of the ODK is a work in progress, and is still under heavy development:
 - The payments API security features are not yet implemented.